-- (1) Certain Directors and Officers of CES listed above originally held their respective roles with Canadian Energy Services Inc., the general partner of Canadian Energy Services L.P. prior to its conversion to a publicly-traded corporation on January 1, 2010. - (2) Member of the Compensation, Corporate Governance and Nominating Committee.
+- Certain Directors and Officers of CES listed above originally held their respective roles with Canadian Energy Services Inc., the general partner of Canadian Energy Services L.P. prior to its conversion to a publicly-traded corporation on January 1, 2010. - (2) Member of the Compensation, Corporate Governance and Nominating Committee.
 Mr. Hooks is the Chair of the Compensation, Corporate Governance and Nominating Committee. - (3) Member of the Audit Committee.
-Mr. Scherman is the Chair of the Audit Committee. - (4) Member of the Health, Safety & Environment Committee.
-Ms. Cosby is the Chair of the Health, Safety & Environment Committee. - (5) Mr. James Pasieka resigned as Corporate Secretary and Mr. Matthew Bell, Legal Counsel for CES was appointed by the Board of Directors to the role of Corporate Secretary effective January 4, 2021.
+Mr. Kitagawa is the Chair of the Audit Committee. - (4) Member of the Health, Safety & Environment Committee.
+Ms. Cosby is the Chair of the Health, Safety & Environment Committee.